Context

 Leadership Development and Participation

-• Fellows will be expected to arrive prepared to discuss how the issue (agreed upon beforehand) impacts their graduate program, the College, the city or their chosen field/industry
+- Fellows will be expected to arrive prepared to discuss how the issue of their choice (agreed upon beforehand) impacts their graduate program, the College, the city, or their chosen field/industry

 Mentorship

-Fellows work closely with a Board of Advisors/Trustees Mentor at the beginning of their program and will meet with them at least twice throughout the program.
+Fellows work closely with an assigned mentor at the beginning of their program and will meet with them at least twice throughout the program.
 The mentorship gives students access to:

 Pillars

-• Character: Leading others in the right direction requires a strong moral compass, along with the willingness to stop when necessary and self-reflect.
+- Character: Leading others in the right direction requires a strong moral compass, along with the willingness to pause and self-reflect.

-• Adaptability: The challenges of the day are complex and evolving.
-Motivating others to find collective solutions to these challenges requires discernment, critical thinking, flexibility, continuous learning and the willingness to change.
+- Adaptability: The challenges of the day are complex and evolving.
+Motivating others to find collective solutions to these challenges requires discernment, critical thinking, flexibility, continuous learning and the willingness to pivot and lead others through change.

 Application Information